CGCL-codes/SCVDT/README.md

 ## VKGServe
 VKGServe is a background program that performs vulnerability knowledge graph operations.
 It completes CARD operations on vulnerability knowledge through the form of the Restful API interface.

+## Binary-Exploit-Visualization
+A tool for binary program to visualize the process of exploit, by analyze the GOT, information leakage, heap memory, shllcode, and function calls.